mario-balan/sicp-exercises/README.md

 ## Structure and Interpretation of Computer Programs

-- based on the belief that "a computer language is a novel formal medium for expressing ideas about methodology".
+*"a computer language is not just a way of getting a computer to perform operations but rather a novel formal medium for expressing ideas about methodology"*

 - taking the course version taught in Scheme.
 	- ref (MIT course web site): https://mitpress.mit.edu/sites/default/files/sicp/index.html
 	- ref (book): https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-4.html